Last Updated on July 23, 2022

 But that said, in my opinion, knowing how to design both ways is still the best.

-While we’re on the subject, I have not seen the floral egg available to purchase online.
-Your best bet would be to contact a local florist and ask if you could buy one from them.
+The floral egg armatures are available on Amazon, or you can contact a local florist and ask if you could buy one from them.

-However, the flowers and foliages used in this boho wedding bouquet, including the hydrangea, roses, spray roses, amarine, phlox, pink calla lilies, eucalyptus, ruscus, salal, sedum, and Hedera, can easily be bought online.
+All the flowers and foliages used in this wedding bouquet, including the hydrangea, spray roses, amarine, phlox, pink calla lilies, eucalyptus, ruscus, salal, sedum, and Hedera, can be bought online.

-There are others that look really good too, like WholeBlossoms and BunchesDirect, but I do not have any personal experience with them.
+Others look good, too, like WholeBlossoms and BunchesDirect, but I do not have any personal experience with them.

-If you only need a small number of high-quality flowers, I usually suggest buying them from your local florist.
-Always my favorite choice! 🙂
+If you only need a small number of high-quality flowers, I suggest buying them from your local florist.
+It has always been my favorite choice!

 If you want to substitute or add some silk flowers, you can find an outstanding selection online at sites like NearlyNatural, or at many craft stores like Michaels and Hobby Lobby, or by ordering them through your local florist.

 One quick bit of advice, if I may.
-If you do plan on using silk flowers, I always suggest staying with fresh greens if possible, as they will help to make your bridal bouquet looking more lifelike.
+If you plan on using silk flowers, I suggest staying with fresh greenery, as it will help make your bridal bouquet look more lifelike.

 That said, allow me to welcome you to this site.
-I happen to be the guy responsible for this website, Greg Johnson, and I’m merely here to share several truly outstanding floral tutorial videos with you.
+I am the guy responsible for this website, Greg Johnson, and I’m merely here to share some of my favorite floral design tutorials with you.

-Before we get started, I’ve gotta level with you.
+But before we get started, I have to level with you.
 In reality, I really built this video blog for myself.

 Of course, I do see this as something of an opportunity, as well.
-Just want to be transparent here.
+I want to be transparent here.

-I’m a pretty straightforward person if you couldn’t tell.
-But just know… any possible monetary benefit is incidental, and I’m not here to sell you anything.
+I’m a pretty straightforward person, if you couldn’t tell.
+But any possible monetary benefit is incidental, and I’m not here to sell you anything.

-If something offered on this site appeals to you, cool!
-If you’re simply not interested, it’s still all good.
-I’m just glad that you’re here. 🙂
+If something offered on this site appeals to you, fantastic!
+If you’re not interested, that’s fine too.

-To receive updates whenever new videos are added to our site, feel free to enter your email address below or click the red notification button on the bottom right corner of your screen.
+Please enter your email address below to receive updates whenever I add new videos.
 Email notifications of newly added videos are all you’ll ever receive from me.
-No promos. 🙂
+No promos.

-If you don’t want to miss anything, you’re invited to sign up here…
+If you don’t want to miss anything, sign up here.